Technical Session Guide for the Session Chair

-- The chair has the authority to review all visuals (media presentations, overhead transparencies or poster materials) that are to be used.
+- The chair has the authority to review all visuals (media presentations) that are to be used.
 If any do not meet standards, require that they be revised or removed from the presentation.

 - Verify the pronunciation of names and biographical information of speakers for use in the introductions.

 - Review the session's agenda and procedures.
-A timetable should be prepared recognizing that specific times may be adjusted depending on the number of papers and known discussions.
-Presentations do not have to be of equal length.
-In some cases, one presentation may cover a subject in depth for perhaps 45 minutes (or even longer in a Directed Educational Program) with other presentations in the same session of much shorter duration.
-In general, however, it has been found satisfactory to allot 15 to 25 minutes for each paper presentation, 5 minutes for each discussion, and 5 minutes for the author's closure.
+A timetable should be prepared.
+It is satisfactory to allot 15 to 25 minutes for each presentation, depending on the number of presentations in the session.
 It is very important that the presentations do not exceed the time agreed upon so that there will be time for interaction with the audience.
 The time and duration of recesses can be adjusted to agree with the actual time expended and grouping of the papers.